CalPolySEC/wrath-ctf-framework/README.md

 $ redis-server
 ```

-Then set up a virtual enviornment and install the required sources:
+Then set up a virtual environment and install the required sources:

 ```
 $ virtualenv venv